adriensieg/PKCE-enhanced-Authorization-Code-Flow/README.md

   - Your ticket also requires a personal PIN you set when buying.
 Even if someone steals the ticket on the way, they can’t use it without your PIN.
 - **`nonce`** → **protects the ID token itself (identity replay).**
   - On the ticket itself is a one-time hologram code that proves it’s fresh for this concert only, not reused from last week’s show.

+# Bearer token

-# 10. Layout of this project
+# Layout of this project

 ```
 secure_oauth_app/